What can older adults do to reduce their risk of illness?

 What if a loved one is in a nursing home?

-Adults living in nursing homes and long-term care facilities are at high risk for severe sickness if infected with the coronavirus, which is why facilities across the country are banning visitation (with special consideration given to end-of-life cases).
+Adults living in nursing homes and long-term care facilities are at high risk for severe sickness if infected with the coronavirus, which is why facilities across the country have banned visitation (with special consideration given to end-of-life cases).

 If you have a loved one in a nursing home or long-term care facility, visit with them virtually: Stay in touch through videoconferencing, emails and phone calls.
 Send pictures or letters or drop off a care package.
 (Not all facilities may allow this, so check first.)